 2. Edema (swelling), redness, puffiness, numbness, tingling, or pain.

 If you experience any of these symptoms, it is imperative that you see your doctor right away.
 Because diabetes causes the blood vessels in your legs and feet to harden and shrink, poor circulation ensues, which can lead to blockages, tissue death, and severe infection that may require amputation.
-Have your doctor examine your blood sugar levels (you may need to adjust your insulin or sugar intake), inspect your feet, and make sure that your shoes are properly fitted to your feet.
+Have your doctor examine your blood sugar levels (you may need to adjust your or sugar intake), inspect your feet, and make sure that your shoes are properly fitted to your feet.

 3. Changes in the shape of your feet.

 This is one of the more difficult symptoms to spot, but if you’re careful to inspect your feet daily, you may be able to catch the problem before it gets worse.
 Note any pressure points, areas in which the skin is dry or cracking, or areas that are more sensitive than others.

 Look for differences in color between your feet or between areas on the same foot.
 If you spot any abnormalities, have your doctor or specialist get you fitted with insoles that contour to your feet.
 It’s also important to limit walking or putting excess pressure on your feet before you see your doctor, as excess pressure can aggravate your symptoms.

 1. Shoes Inserts.

 For feet that have changed shape, getting specially made shoe inserts can give you much more comfort in your regular shoes.
 And they can easily be transferred to other shoes.
 Sometimes, shoe inserts that are designed for diabetes foot pain relief can be covered by your insurance so you should check how much your insurance company can do for you too.